igr/homer/README.md

 ...
 ```

-If you already have some folders included in **Home**, you can simply add all untracked files bellonging to included folders with simple:
+If you already have some folders included in **Homer**, you can simply add all untracked files bellonging to included folders with simple:

 ```shell
 homer add